Andiry/nova/README.md

 Published in FAST 2016

 ## Building NOVA
-NOVA works on the 4.3 version of x86-64 Linux kernel.
+NOVA works on the 4.3 and 4.4 versions of x86-64 Linux kernel.

 To build NOVA, simply run a